Srinjay Chakravarti is a writer, editor and translator based in Salt Lake City, in Calcutta, India.

 He was educated at various schools in Calcutta (now Kolkata) and Bombay (now Mumbai), at St Xavier’s College, Calcutta, and at universities based in Calcutta and New Delhi.
 University degrees: B.Sc.
 (Economics honors), M.A.
 (English).
-He was admitted to the University of Chicago, the London School of Economics and Political Science, the University of Liverpool, the University of Sussex and other institutions in the US and the UK at the undergraduate level.
+He was admitted to, or offered admission to, the University of Chicago, the London School of Economics and Political Science, the University of Liverpool, the University of Sussex and other institutions in the US and the UK at the undergraduate level.

 His poems were first published in 1988 in the Poetry section of the Calcutta-based The Telegraph (in The Telegraph Colour Magazine, the Sunday supplement of the daily newspaper), edited by Jayanta Mahapatra, when he was just 15 years old.
 His first prose piece was published in The Statesman when he was 17.
 Purushottama Lal, the Director of Writers Workshop, Calcutta, published his first poetry collection in 1994.